scorrea310/SongCloud/README.md

 `"proxy": "http://localhost:5000"`

-7. Create Database, Migrate, and Seed models.
+7.Create Database, Migrate, and Seed models.

 `npx dotenv sequelize db:create`
 `npx dotenv sequelize db:migrate`
 `npx dotenv sequelize db:seed:all`
-`Start the services in the backend directory.`
+8.Start the services in the backend directory.

-Start the services in the frontend directory, which should open the project in your default browser.
+9.Start the services in the frontend directory, which should open the project in your default browser.
 If not, navigate to http://localhost:3000.
 `npm start`

-You can use the Demo user or create an account to begin using SongCloud.
+10.You can use the Demo user or create an account to begin using SongCloud.
 `npm start`